About

 Open to

-Chief AI Officer (CAIO) opportunities · Board / Independent Director roles · Strategic Advisory positions with AI startups · Voice AI & AI Agent advisory · Selected speaking engagements.
+Conversations with investors and partners building AI from India · Board / Independent Director roles · Strategic Advisory with AI startups · Selected speaking engagements.
 See advisory page →

 Business outcomes shipped